metamn/react/content/blog/on-tokens/index.md

 Tokens are the base layer of design systems and component libraries.

-This is where typography, color, scaling, spacing, etc. settings goes together with other primitives like backgrounds, icons, borders and other decorations.
+This is where typography, color, scaling, spacing, backgrounds, icons, borders and any other settings go.

 ## Fragmentation

 Everybody rolls their own design system and component library without a common theory behind.

-This leads to lack of interoperability between them.
+This leads to a lack of interoperability.

-Every design system / component library has to be learnt from scratch.
+Every tool has to be learnt from scratch.
 In spite they offer the same functionality.

-At least the common base&mdash;tokens&mdash;should be the same.
+Reusable design systems would reduce the cognitive load.
+Learn once, use everywhere.

 ## Theme Specification